ztyyLV/barcode-reader-docs-mobile/programming/android/user-guide-v8.4.1.md

 ## Getting Started: HelloWorld

+In this section, you will be guide on creating a Hello world app which can read barcodes from camera video input. `Dynamsoft Camera Enhancer` will be used to deploy the camera video input module in this guide.

 1. Create a new Android project in Android Studio.
-2. Import the `.aar` files into the new project.
-Besides `DynamsoftBarcodeReaderAndroid.aar`, you can find another package named `DynamsoftCameraEnhancerAndroid.aar`.
-This is the package specially designed for you to easily set up a camera module when using Barcode Reader on video streaming decoding.
-In this guide, we will use Dynamsoft Camera Enhancer to deploy the camera module.
+2. Import the `DynamsoftBarcodeReaderAndroid.aar` and `DynamsoftCameraEnhancerAndroid.aar` files into the new project.

    To manually import the `.aar` :